Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- Cincinnati has covered the spread twice at home, and is 3-2 overall there, this season.
+- Cincinnati has covered the spread twice at home, and is 3-2 overall there, this year.

-- At home, the Bengals have one win ATS (1-1) as 3.5-point favorites or greater.
+- The Bengals have one win ATS (1-1) as 3-point favorites or more at home.

-- In three of five home games this season, Cincinnati has hit the over.
+- This year, in five home games, Cincinnati has hit the over three times.

-- This season away from home, Los Angeles is 3-2 against the spread and 3-2 overall.
+- In away games, Los Angeles is 3-2 against the spread, and 3-2 overall.

+- Away from home, the Chargers are winless ATS (0-1) as 3-point underdogs or more.

-- In five away games this season, Los Angeles has gone over the total once.
+- This year, in five road games, Los Angeles has gone over the total once.

 Powered by Data Skrive.